mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

         ```

 Passing an instantiated model to `VizroAI` lets you customize it, and additionally, it enables you to use an OpenAI model that is not included in the above list of [supported models](#supported-models).

-### Azure OpenAI models
-To set up Azure OpenAI with VizroAI, you'll need to configure the `AzureOpenAI` instance by specifying your deployment name and model name using LangChain.
-You can also set your environment variables for API configuration,
-such as `OPENAI_API_TYPE`, `OPENAI_API_VERSION`, `OPENAI_API_BASE` and `OPENAI_API_KEY`.
-Authentication can be done via an API key directly or through Azure Active Directory (AAD) for enhanced security.
-For a detailed walk-through, refer to the [LangChain documentation](https://python.langchain.com/docs/integrations/llms/azure_openai/).

-Here is an example of how to set the LLM model to be an AzureOpenAI model:
-!!! example  "Use Azure OpenAI model"

-    === "python"
-        ```py linenums="1"
-        from langchain_openai import AzureOpenAI
-        from vizro_ai import VizroAI

-        # Create an instance of Azure OpenAI
-        # Replace the deployment name with your own
-        llm = AzureOpenAI(
-            deployment_name="td2",
-            model_name="gpt-3.5-turbo-instruct",
-        )
-        vizro_ai = VizroAI(model=llm)
-        ```